 Uses of Genetics

-Genetic tests are used to diagnose certain disorders (for example, hemochromatosis and chromosomal disorders such as Down syndrome and Turner syndrome).
 Genetics is also increasing the ability to predict what disorders a person is likely to develop.
-For example, women with certain abnormalities in the BRCA genes are prone to breast and ovarian cancers.
+For example, women with certain abnormalities in the BRCA genes are prone to breast cancer and ovarian cancer.
 These predictions may allow disease prevention and screening to be tailored much more to each person.

-The genetics of diseased tissue (such as cancers) can also help drug manufacturers identify more precise treatment targets when developing drugs (such as anticancer drugs).
-For example, the anticancer drug trastuzumab can target specific cancer cells in breast cancers that involve the breast cancer gene HER2/neu .
+The genetics of diseased tissue (such as cancers) can help drug manufacturers identify more precise treatment targets when developing drugs (such as anticancer drugs).
+For example, the anticancer drug trastuzumab can target specific cancer cells in breast cancers that involve the breast cancer gene HER2/neu.

 Generic NameSelect Brand Names